 This model has a solid comfort system that spreads through all of its eight layers.
 These layers also include four layers of gel memory foam and one layer of latex on top of the coil system.
 This dense comfort system adapts quickly and very close to the person’s body and it is suitable for individuals who sleep on their back and experience back pain.
 With the cashmere blend and flax yarns, the mattress helps ease pain and pressure points without bending or sagging, and provides great support, even for heavyweight individuals.

 The DreamCloud has a relatively expensive price.
 However, the price is much lower than the average hybrid model, and you have free shipping for any location in the U.S. The mattress comes with a lifetime warranty, a 365-day sleep trial, and a paid mattress cleaning service after one year of ownership.
-This product is suitable for individuals who sleep on the back and suffer from back and hip pain, people in all weight groups (heavy, average, light), and sleepers who tend to sleep hot.
+This product is one of the best mattresses for back sleepers and those who suffer from back and hip pain, people in all weight groups (heavy, average, light), and sleepers who tend to sleep hot.

 Allswell Luxe Hybrid